aenniw/ctf-stash/2023.angstromctf.com/queue/README.md

 #### Solution:

-- reversing the binary in `ghidra` reveals that we need to leak the `stack` content via `fprint` as out input is later printed via it
+- reversing the binary in `ghidra` reveals, that we need to leak the `stack` content via `fprint` as our input is later printed through it:
 ```c
 void main(void)